shreyash-b/rainmaker-rs/README.md

 \* Currently only supported on ESP32

+## WIP / Not started
+- [ ] Local Control: \
+      Controlling nodes on same LAN without directly without going through the cloud.
+- [ ] OTA: \
+      Support updating firmware over internet.
+- [ ] Assisted Claiming: \
+      Using the capability of phone application to perform node claiming during the provisioning workflow.

 ## Prerequisites
 Refer [this](docs/PREREQUISITES.md) for setting up environment for building and running rainmaker-rs application.